2tieatie/boxcatering-sales_chatbot/instructions/SYSTEM_CONFIG_MIGRATION.md

 ## 🔄 Migration Process

-### Step 1: Database Setup
+### Step 1: Complete Database Setup
-The migration requires the database to be properly initialized with the `system_configs` table.

-### Step 2: Default Values
-The setup script creates default configuration values for all settings categories.
+The `make db-init` command now handles everything:
+- Creates all database tables
+- Creates the system administrator user
+- Creates default system configurations
+- Creates default chatbot configuration

-### Step 3: Frontend Update
+### Step 2: Frontend Update
 The settings.html page now uses API calls instead of localStorage operations.

-### Step 4: Testing
+### Step 3: Testing
 Verify that all settings can be saved and loaded correctly through the API.

+**That's it!** The migration is now much simpler with a single command.

 ## 🚨 Troubleshooting